What is Divigel?

 Divigel may also be used for purposes not listed in this medication guide.

-Children should avoid coming into contact with skin areas where you have applied Divigel.
-Topical estradiol is absorbed through the skin and can cause side effects in a child who comes into contact with this medicine or with skin where the medicine was applied.
+Estradiol topical is absorbed through the skin and can cause side effects in a child who comes into contact with the skin where you have applied Divigel.